Our Grant Program

 • Are new and innovative

-Community Impact Grants - Our primary grant program available to local Registered Charities for projects that seed, nurture and support community initiatives.
+Community Impact Grants - Our primary grant program available to local Registered Charities for projects that seed, nurture and support community initiatives that primarily benefit the residents of Campbellford/Seymour.

-Job Opportunity for Youth Grants - The Job Opportunity for Youth initiative provides charitable and not‐for‐profit organizations with grant funding to provide summer employment for youth in our community.
+Job Opportunity for Youth Grants - The Job Opportunity for Youth initiative provides charitable and not‐for‐profit organizations with grant funding to provide summer employment for youth with community service organizations that support the Campbellford/Seymour community.

 Children & Youth in Recreation Grants - To support recreational projects and programs for children and youth in the Campbellford/Seymour community, through funding from the Ontario Endowment for Children & Youth in Recreation Fund.

-Mini Grants - A less strenuous application for smaller grant projects with funding coming from our "Field of Interest" endowment funds:
+Mini Grants - A less strenuous application for smaller grant projects in Campbellford/Seymour with funding coming from our "Field of Interest" endowment funds:

 Community Kindness Grants for Schools - An innovative opportunity for students in Campbellford to learn about philanthropy.